Mikejo5000/vsts-docs-pr/docs/extend/develop/public-project.md

 ### Widget settings

-In addition to controlling visibility of the widget to non-member users, the dashboard framework provides an optional, open-form storage mechanism for widget settings.
-Two mechanisms are available for indicate whether a widget's settings are available for use by non-member users in public projects.

-A widget with configurable settings that is visible to non-member users **must** follow one of the following patterns.
-Not doing so will block the widget from surfacing to these users.
+The dashboard framework provides support for widgets to store configuration settings.
+To ensure these settings are properly protected from non-member users and not surfacing settings that may refer to other (non-public) projects in the account, the widget developer must indicate whether its settings are project-scoped (meaning the settings can be seen by non-member users in the context of a public project).
+Not properly marking a widget settings will prevent the widget from being available to a non-member user viewing a dashboard in a public project.

 ### Pattern 1: widget declares its instances only store project-specific settings